 This fits into Shruthi’s crusade to take Bharatanatyam mainstream.
 “Indian classical dance is a structured art form, with its own grammar, its own vocabulary – much like Martha Graham’s style of dancing,” she said.
 “It is done being an exotic art form.
 It is time for it to take center stage with other dance forms as an art form and not only a cultural representation.”

 Her professional experience includes work as a medical writer for Astra Zeneca, arts presentation at Strathmore, and arts communication and research for Woolly Mammoth Theatre Company, Meridian International Center, Association of Performing Arts Presenters, and The John F Kennedy Center for Performing Arts and has well-rounded background in research and arts programming, with the latter work particularly focused on promoting and practicing Asian arts in the D.C. area.
 Shruthi holds a B.S. in computer science from Bangalore University (India) and an M.A. in arts management from American University.
 For her capstone project at American, she conducted extensive research on building culturally equitable nonprofit organizations.
-She is currently working at Dance USA, a national service organization.
+She is currently working as Project Coordinator at Dance USA, a national service organization.